kactus2/kactus2dev/paper.md

 affiliations:
  - name: Tampere University of Technology
    index: 1
-date: 9 November 2016
+date: 11 November 2016
 bibliography: paper.bib
 ---

 # Summary

-Kactus2 is a graphical EDA tool targeted mainly for FPGA design, but is also applicable for documentation [@DATAM] and mapping software on hardware [@MCAPI], making it a more general embedded systems development tool.
-The tool is based on IP-XACT 2014 standard [@IP-XACT], which defines an XML format for documents describing the overall structure of components, designs, and interfaces between components.
-The scope of the standard does not include behavior of the components, but the structural description necessary for tool integration.
-Another significant dependency for Kactus2 is the Qt user interface library.
+Kactus2 is a graphical Electronic Design Automation [@DEV] tool targeted for packing and assembling building blocks for ASICs and FPFGAs.
+Kactus2 is based on IEEE 1685-2014 "IP-XACT" standard [@IP-XACT], which defines an XML format for documents describing the components, designs and configurations.
+The IP-XACT standard is complex and versatile, but Kactus2 hides most of the complexity and offers the users the easiest to use tool to accomplish IP-XACT related EDA tasks.
+In addition, Kactus2 includes extensions for SW components, SW on HW mapping and API abstraction, as well as physical product hierarchy including printed circuit board level.

-The tool uses the IP-XACT files as the way to store the documents as described in the standard, and most of the fields defined in the standard may be edited by the user.
-Some of the fields are edited more implicitly, such as interconnections within design diagrams, which are graphically drawn with the diagram editor within the tool.
-One of the intended benefits of Kactus2 is also the real-time feedback to user about potential design problems, such as mismatching interfaces between two connected components.

-Kactus2 is also an expandable tool, as it supports 3rd party plugins, for instance, importer and generator for Verilog.
-Supported platforms include Windows and Linux.
+Kactus2 is a comprehensive toolset consisting of a core and plugins.
+The latter implement, for example, import from legacy code (e.g. Verilog, VHDL) and generation of code for HW synthesis and SW development.
+Current generators support Verilog, VHDL, HTML, PADS PCB parts as well as C Header and Memory map generators.
+Kactus2 is implemented in Qt5 cross-platform supporting Windows and Linux.

 # References